-It’s a small dog’s world right now, and for some people, the smaller the better.
+For some people, the smaller the dog, the better.
 It seems like the trend started around 2003, when Paris Hilton was seen carrying her Chihuahua in a designer purse and started a line of doggy clothing for superpetite canines only.
 The hustle to get a tiny dog was strengthened by popular hybrid breeds, which started in the 1990s.
-In 2005, the AKC published a piece on the rise and expected continuing popularity of dogs in the toy group, and the small breeds have continued to be big favorites.
+In 2005, the AKC published a piece on the rise and expected continuing popularity of dogs in the toy group, and the smallest breeds have continued to be big favorites — even years later.

 Common Characteristics of the Smallest Dog Breeds